Susan M. Preece, Director

 Lynne Morgan, Head of Circulation

 Lynne has been with the library since 2004.
 She enjoys reading fiction, especially debut novels, and biographies.
 She also enjoys helping with the children’s programs.

 David Mosley, Development Coordinator

 David has been an avid reader and movie viewer throughout his life.
 He is a former bookstore owner and publisher’s representative as well as holding several library posts.
 He enjoys reading both fiction, especially mysteries and bestselling literary novels, as well as non-fiction covering any topic of interest.
-In addition to being volunteer coordinator, David is our TV show expert.
+In addition to being volunteer coordinator, David is our Movie/TV show expert.

 Jennifer Balser, Library Aide